git rebase

 Pulling with rebase

-.
+By default, running git pull is effectively a combination of git fetch followed by git merge.
 The merge step may create a useless merge commit in the current branch.
 Do it several times in the process of developing a feature, and you end up with a messy commit history, which will make the final merge especially tricky.

 What you really want is to take the latest changes from the remote branch and put all of your recent commits on top of it.
-This can be achieved with git pull --rebase
+This can be achieved with git pull --rebase.

-.
 But adding that option every time is tedious, so you can set rebase on pull as the default behavior for your repository:

 git config pull.rebase true